-If you’ve been following along with us on social media, emails, or visited the Lily & Val Flagship Store, you will notice we’ve been celebrating National Letter Writing Month throughout the month of April!
+If you’ve been following along with us on social media and emails, you will notice we’ve been celebrating National Letter Writing Month throughout the month of April!
 Sending thoughtful letters and notes of encouragement is something we hold dear as a company and something I’ve tried to incorporate into my own personal life.
 As National Letter Writing Month comes to a close, I wanted to share some thoughts that have been helpful to me.
 Here are my top 3 tips for writing more letters…

 1. Make a Plan